KennyReyesS/AirBnB_clone/README.md

 </p>

 <p align="center">
-        In this project we going to learn how to build a the forst part of the project clone AirBnB
+        In this project we going to learn how to build a the first part of the project clone AirBnB
 </p>

 ---